 Team managers of players involved may act as an advocate.

 Disputes must be lodged in writing to the championship organiser by the team manager within fifteen minutes of the completion of the game.

 A player who has received three (3) periods of time throughout the tournament will receive an automatic one (1) game suspension to be served in the next immediate game at the current championship.

 Players sent from the field for the remainder of the game will receive an automatic two (2) game suspension at the championships.

 The dismissed player cannot be replaced during the game in which the dismissal occurs.

-Players seen by selectors to blatantly call a "phantom" touch shall severely jeopardise their selection to the NSWCHS team.
+Players seen by selectors to blatantly call a "phantom" touch shall severely jeopardise their selection to the NSWCHSSA team.

 If based on a referee's report, further action needs to be taken, the disputes committee shall adjudicate.

 A NSWCHSSA team of up to fourteen (14) players will be selected at the championship to participate in the NSW All-Schools Touch championships.